redis-field-engineering/redis-connect-dist/Connectors/mssql/README.md

 Before using the SQL Server connector (rediscdc-mssql-connector) to capture the changes committed on SQL Server into Redis Enterprise Database, first create a database for the metadata management and metrics provided by RedisCDC by creating a database with [RedisTimeSeries](https://redislabs.com/modules/redis-timeseries/) module enabled, [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database).
 Then, create (or use an existing) [Create Redis Enterprise Database](https://docs.redislabs.com/latest/rs/administering/creating-databases/#creating-a-new-redis-database) a database to store the changes coming from SQL Server.
 Additionally, you can enable [RediSearch 2.0](https://redislabs.com/blog/introducing-redisearch-2-0/) module on the target database to enable secondary index with full-text search capabilities on the existing hashes where SQL Server changed events are being written at then [create an index, and start querying](https://oss.redislabs.com/redisearch/Commands/) the document in hashes.

 ## Download and Setup
+---
+**NOTE**

+The current [release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases/download/v0.1/rediscdc-mssql-connector.tar.gz) has been built with JDK1.8 and tested with JRE1.8.
+Please have JRE1.8 (OpenJRE or OracleJRE) installed prior to running this connector.
+The scripts below to seed Job config data and start RedisCDC connector is currently only written for [*nix platform](https://en.wikipedia.org/wiki/Unix-like).

+---
-Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) and untar the archive.
+Download the [latest release](https://github.com/RedisLabs-Field-Engineering/RedisCDC/releases) and untar the rediscdc-mssql-connector.tar.gz archive.

 All the contents would be extracted under rediscdc-mssql-connector